minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 #### 3.3.6.2 Redeemer

+- _batcher_index_: Index of the the batcher in authorized batchers list.
 - _license_index_: Index of the UTxO holding Batcher License Token in the Transaction Inputs.
 - _orders_fee_: Batcher fee will be deducted from orders' fund.
 Batcher can decide the amount of fee for each order.
 The Batcher Fee can not exceed the maximum batcher fee.
 - _input_indexes_: The Indexes of Orders are processing (it will be explained below)